-- Look for any discharge coming from the unit, including where the copper piping from your home connects to the air conditioner; and
+- Look for any discharge coming from the unit, including where the copper piping from your home connects to the air conditioner

 One of the best ways to ensure that your air conditioner is running as efficiently as possible is to simply change your air filter.
 A clean air filter will improve air flow through your ducting and can help trap allergens and dust particles that are no longer being caught by your dirty air filter.

 A good practice to ensure the longevity of your heating and cooling system is to have it regularly serviced by a technician.
-Check out our blog here for a list of what you can expect when you schedule to have a tune-up performed by a Blue Best technician.
+Check out our blog here for a list of what you can expect when you are schedule the services of AC Tune-up in Salt Lake City performed by a Blue Best Heating & Air technician.